hamaluik/blog.hamaluik.ca/data/Post/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 If you don't know what an orthonormal basis is, that's probably just because you don't know their name.
 To quote [wikipedia](https://en.wikipedia.org/wiki/Orthonormal_basis):

-&gt;In mathematics, particularly linear algebra, an orthonormal basis for an inner product space V with finite dimension is a basis for V whose vectors are orthonormal, that is, they are all unit vectors and orthogonal to each other.
+> In mathematics, particularly linear algebra, an orthonormal basis for an inner product space V with finite dimension is a basis for V whose vectors are orthonormal, that is, they are all unit vectors and orthogonal to each other.

 That is to say, an orthonormal basis is a set of vectors which are **all** perpendicular to each other.
-You almost assuredly know one such basis: the `&lt;x, y, z&gt;` coordinate system (also called the "[Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)").
+You almost assuredly know one such basis: the `<x, y, z>` coordinate system (also called the "[Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)").
 Essentially each component of the basis represents a different dimension.
 There are many other orthonormal bases, for example: 2D Cartesian coordinates, polar coordinates (2D), cylindrical coordinates (3D), and spherical coordinates (3D) to name a few.

 As it turns out, complex numbers *also* form an orthonormal basis.
 However, instead of representing physical dimensions, complex numbers represent a complex plane composed of *real* and *imaginary* components representing real and imaginary dimensions.